Battle of the Nijmegen salient: German objectives

-To ensure proper coordination of the counterattack all German units on the Island were placed under command of Bittrich's II SS Panzer Korps in order to devote his attention exclusively to the conduct of the upcoming operation.
-In addition, the headquarters of XII SS Corps now assumed command over all German forces west of Arnhem on September 27.
+To ensure proper coordination of the counterattack, all German units on The Island were placed under command of Bittrich's II SS Panzer Korps to devote his attention exclusively to the conduct of the upcoming operation.
+In addition, the headquarters of XII SS Corps now assumed command over all German forces west of Arnhem on 27 September.

 Three Army Corps were involved: the II Fallschirmjäger Korps to the east of Nijmegen, the II SS Panzer Korps on the Island and the XII SS korps.
 The latter operated from the north bank of the Nederrijn west of Arnhem and the south bank near Kesteren and Ochten, the area where the two rivers the Nederrijn and Waal approached to within a few miles of each other.
 These three army Corps were to launch coordinated attacks that intended to cut off the Allied concentration at Nijmegen through the south of the Waal and Nijmegen, from Groesbeek to the Maas-Waal Canal.
 II Fallschirm Korps would launch a converging attack north of the Waal against the Nijmegen bridgehead from the east and west of II SS Panzer and XII SS korps respectively.
-There was also a plan to destroy Nijmegen road bridge in the hope that it would hamper allied supplies and reinforcements.
+There was also a plan to destroy the Nijmegen road bridge in the hope that it would hamper Allied supplies and reinforcements.
 Hitler on the news of the failure of its destruction during its capture by the allies ordered an inquiry.

 Allied objectives

-The allies led by Dwight Eisenhower were already having issues with supply lines becoming stretched, and were in need of supplies for the coming winter.
-The Scheldt estuary needed to be cleared so that the huge port of Antwerp could be opened to allied shipping, making supplies easier to get to the new stabilised front line.
-This had been delayed not just by Market Garden but because Boulogne, Calais and Cap Griz Nez had been under siege by First Canadian Army.
+The Allies led by Dwight Eisenhower were already having issues with supply lines becoming stretched, and were in need of supplies for the coming winter.
+The Scheldt estuary needed to be cleared, so that the huge port of Antwerp could be opened to Allied shipping, making supplies easier to get to the new stabilised front line.
+This had been delayed, not just by Market Garden, but because Boulogne, Calais and Cap Griz Nez remained in German hands, besieged by the First Canadian Army.
 By the time Market Garden was over, Calais and Cap Gris Nez still hadn't fallen.

-On October 1 Calais and Cap Griz Nez finally fell, but the damage to the port was severe, and the facilities were not available for some time, so allied eyes lay firmly on Antwerp.
-The bulk of 21st Army Group (mainly 1st Canadian army) now concentrated its effort on taking the Scheldt, Walcheren and Westkapelle.
-In addition the thin salient of Market Garden East and West needed to be expanded; these being earmarked in support of the Scheldt operation, and to tie down the Germans in the region.
+On 1 October, Calais and Cap Griz Nez finally fell, but the damage to the port was severe, and the facilities were not available for some time, so Allied eyes lay firmly on Antwerp.
+The bulk of the 21st Army Group (mainly 1st Canadian army) now concentrated its efforts on taking the Scheldt, Walcheren and Westkapelle.
+In addition, the thin salient of Market Garden East and West needed to be expanded.
+These being earmarked in support of the Scheldt operation, and to tie down the Germans in the region.

 Preparation

 From 28 September onwards, the II Fallschirmkorps launched a series of assaults from the Reichswald against the Allied positions east of Nijmegen.
-Delays in the preparations of II SS Panzer Korps however meant these were repelled as they weren't properly supported by XII SS Korps, even though the latter carried out some local diversionary attacks across the Nederijjn towards Doorwerth Castle and Wageningen - these too being repulsed.
+Delays in the preparations of II SS Panzer Korps however meant these were repelled as they weren't properly supported by XII SS Korps, even though the latter carried out some local diversionary attacks across the Nederijjn towards Doorwerth Castle and Wageningen – these too being repulsed.